Freelancer-Protocol/docs/paymentmechanism.md

 1. To enable gradual commitment (of time for the freelancer and money for the client)
 2. So that the freelancer is paid on time and with 100% certainty
 3. So that the client is free to cancel a late project

+We keep you informed throughout the project.
+You'll here from us when projects get sent and accepted and milestone start or end.
+We also send reminders, for example 24 hours before a milestone starts.